rafael-santiago/tulip/doc/MANUAL.md

 ``postscript`` and ``PDF`` processor in addition to the standard ``plain-text`` processor.
 The ``MIDI`` processor is still not integrated in ``v3``.
 Maybe ``v4``.

-Then, here the main versioning idea is:
+Then, here is the main versioning idea:

 >We have got some important change?
 Yes, ``v(n + 1)``.

-Here is a nice slogan:
+In addition, a nice slogan:

 >"Keep it simple stupid"